LucasHanCEF/e-sort/README.md

 # E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast Post-processing

 This repository contains the codes for our paper E-Sort, please refer to our paper for more technical details.
-This work has been submitted to the IEEE for possible publication.
+This work has been submitted to the JNE for possible publication.
 Copyright may be transferred without notice, after which this version may no longer be accessible.

 ## Setup